 “I know that we can never step into the recording studio with any drive, want, or angst, as we would only be delivering that very same thing in the music we make, and when you really feel the music from the depths of your body, this is plain to see.
-We receive a lot of feedback from people about this all over the world - they notice - the difference can be felt.”
+I receive a lot of feedback from people about this all over the world - they notice - the difference can be felt.”

 “Having overcome years of total stage fright this has been incredibly liberating.
 Studying the philosophy and teachings of Serge Benhayon since 2002 brought the science of the energy of music to light.
-This experiential understanding of how music plays out in our lives, including the part that ‘presence’ plays in healing the debilitating state of stage fright, has initiated the most amazing journey that I have ever been on.
+This experiential understanding of how music plays out in our lives, including the part that the simplicity of ‘presence’ plays in healing the debilitating state of stage fright, has initiated the most amazing journey that I have ever been on.
 And this energetic awareness never stops deepening."